Design tips for reports and scorecards

 3.1.
 Aligning

 As you drag or resize an element, contextual guidelines (dotted lines) appear to help you align with other elements.
-When your element snaps into alignment with another, the line turns red and the relevant boundaries appear.
+When your element snaps into alignment with another, these lines and the boundaries of aligned elements appear.

-If you want to temporarily disable this snapping, press and hold the ALT key while dragging or resizing your control.
+If you want to temporarily disable these contextual guidelines, press and hold the Alt or option key on your keyboard while dragging or resizing your control.

 3.2.
 Arrange multiple elements